Supercell: Europe

 On June 28, 2012, three supercells affected England.
 Two of them formed over the Midlands, producing hailstones reported to be larger than golf balls, with conglomerate stones up to 10 cm across.
 Burbage in Leicestershire saw some of the most severe hail.
 Another supercell produced a tornado near Sleaford, in Lincolnshire.

-A third supercell affected the North East region of England.
-The storm struck the Tyneside area directly and without warning during evening rush hour causing widespread damage and travel chaos, with people abandoning cars and being trapped due to lack of public transport.
-Flooded shopping malls were evacuated, Newcastle station was shut, as was the Tyne & Wear Metro, and main road routes were flooded leading to massive tailbacks.
-999 land line services were knocked out in some areas and the damage ran to huge amounts only visible the next day after water cleared.
-Many parts of County Durham and Northumberland were also affected, with thousands of homes across the North East left without power due to lightning strikes.
-Lightning was seen to hit the Tyne Bridge (Newcastle).

 On July 28, 2013, an exceptionally long-lived supercell tracked along an almost 400 km long path across parts of Baden-Württemberg and Bavaria in southern Germany, before falling apart in Czechia.
 The storm had a lifespan of around 7 hours and produced large hail of up to 8 cm in diameter.
 The city of Reutlingen was hit the hardest, houses and cars were severely damaged, dozens of people injured.
 With roughly 3.6 billion euros worth of damage, it was by far the costliest thunderstorm event ever documented in Germany.